codectl/microservices/.kustomization/README.md

 )
 ```

-As a result, all the secrets are now sealed under ```sealed-secrets```, and they can now safely be shared and stored
+As a result, all the secrets are now sealed under ```secrets/sealed/```, and they can now safely be shared and stored
 with no risk of compromising sensitive information.

 ## Usage